 If you think a new supplement or medication may be to blame for your strange pee color, stop taking it (under your doctor's guidance) and track the pee to see if anything changes.

 If you're not taking anything new but are noticing abnormal changes to your urine, talking to a doctor or getting a urine sample tested is the safest bet.
 Especially if urine is red, pink, brown, or has a strange smell and consistency.

 What about the consistency?

 "An occasional milky or cloudy appearance of urine can be normal—especially in the morning when you may be slightly dehydrated," Goel says.
 If it's persistent, though, it might be a sign of a urinary tract infection.
-While there's mixed research about whether or not cloudy urine is a sign of a UTI, seeing a doctor or a urologist to rule out bacterial infections is a good idea.
+While there's mixed research about whether or not cloudy urine is a sign of a UTI1, seeing a doctor or a urologist to rule out bacterial infections is a good idea.
 "If you have a history of stone disease, crystals may also appear in urine, making it cloudy," Simma-Chiang adds.

 What about the smell?

 So your urine is smelling...um, different...and you haven't had any asparagus?
 "That could be medication changes, or if you ate something unusual," Simma-Chiang says.
 Other foods that commonly cause a change in urine smell are fish, onion, garlic, and coffee, to name a few.
 Strong-smelling pee might also be a sign of yeast infection, candida overgrowth, or urinary tract infection (UTI).